Flute, Clarinet, Saxophone

 About Tedd Griepentrog

 As music educator, Tedd served as Educational Activities Coordinator with the U.S. Army Field Band, where he developed the Field Band’s Legacy CD reference recordings and Instructional Video Series, and coordinated clinics and performances that annually reached more than 100,000 students.
 He was recruited as a Yanagisawa/Leblanc clinician by corporate president Vito Pascucci and presented clinics and master classes at colleges and universities throughout the United States.
-During his 35 years of teaching saxophone, flute, and clarinet, he has worked with more than 1, 000 students, many of whom have gone on to major music schools and are currently teaching the next generation of student musicians.
+During his 40 years of teaching saxophone, flute, and clarinet, he has worked with more than 1,000 students, many of whom have gone on to major music schools and are playing professionally and currently teaching the next generation of student musicians.
 In recognition of his long-term contributions, the National Association for Music Education (formerly MENC) presented him with the 2003 Outstanding Music Educator Award.

 Tedd has been a presenter at conferences of the National Association for Music Education, the Network of Visual and Performing Arts Schools, the National Association of Partners in Education, the Maryland Governor’s Conference on Disabilities and Music, the National Association of Secondary School Principals, Created to Praise, and the League of American Orchestras.